 Visit Antarctica to enjoy spectacular snowy mountain views of Rojas Peak and Bryde Peak.
 Stare in awe at the glimmering blue facade of the Petzval Glacier.
 Witness the vastness of the snow-covered South Pole while crossing the Schollart Channel, a scenic waterway with even more photo opportunities.

-In Paradise Bay and Elephant Island, watch playful penguins waddle on the icy terrain before diving into the water for food.
+Watch the wildlife in Antarctica, particularly in Paradise Bay and Elephant Island, where playful penguins waddle on the icy terrain before diving into the water for food.

 See Masterpieces of the Renaissance in Tuscany